Table of Contents

 Considering the stubborn nature of the skin problem, light-based procedures are recommended for safe, reliable and convenient treatment.
 Depending upon factors such as extent, depth, age, gender, and causes of pigmentation, non-ablative fractionated lasers, or low fluence Q-switched lasers, are most commonly used in treatment.

 While laser treatment for hyperpigmentation has been acknowledged as an effective solution for skin pigmentation problems, especially melasma, several queries arise in people’s minds.
-The most common questions asked would be what is the best laser for pigmentation and melasma?
-To find out which laser is the best, let’s take a quick tour of laser land.
+The frequently asked questions would be so which laser can effectively pigmentation and melasma?
+To find out which laser is effective for pigmentation removal, let’s take a quick tour below;

 Laser Equipment for Melasma/ Pigmentation Treatments